shsagir/play-area-sync/docs/git-deployment.md

 ## The branch name counts

 While you can have as many Git branches you want, only changes in certain branches will be deployed.
-Besides the `master` Branch also any branch named like the App itself - like `my-app`, if that's the name of your App - will be considered.
+Besides the `master` Branch also any branch named like the App itself - like `your-app`, if that's the name of your App - will be considered.
 The latter helps when working with [multi staging setups](multi-staging).

 ## Deployment file